 It may be cumbersome, but it reassures your lender that your business is still viable and able to make the repayments.

-As mentioned earlier, you may also be required to provide collateral for a new business line of credit.
+As mentioned earlier, you may also be required to provide collateral for a new line of credit.

-The kind of collateral accepted varies lender by lender, but typically you can use personal property like a vehicle or boat, a savings account, or sometimes business inventory or other assets.
+The kind of collateral accepted varies lender by lender, but typically you can use personal property like a vehicle or boat, a savings account, or sometimes inventory or other assets.

 Small business lines of credit also use a variable rate rather than a fixed rate.